 The Middlebury Writing Center offers free writing support by trained student and professional tutors.
-We care about your ideas and your development as writers and invite you to check out our resources even before you have a paper due for a class.
-Students are welcome to bring in creative projects and other non-course based writing.
+We care about your ideas and your development as writers and invite you to check out our resources even before you have a paper due for a class (or for your personal writing needs).
+Students are also welcome to bring in creative projects and other non-course based writing.

-Our tutors work with writers from the beginning to end of many writing projects and for any type of writing, such as cover letters, research papers, or poetry.
-Come check-out our services, which focus on writing motivation, writing project planning, decoding professor feedback, and revision strategies.
+Our tutors work with writers from the beginning to the end of any piece of writing, from projects like research papers, response posts, memos, white papers, and fellowship applications to senior theses and personal writing (and more).
+Come check-out our services, which focus on writing motivation, writing project planning, decoding professor feedback, revision strategies, and mindfulness writing strategies.

 - Online peer tutoring by appointment through WCOnline.